sadoprotocol/sado.space/public/docs/sdk/orderbook.md

       {% /preview-object-item %}
       {% preview-object-item name="filter.order" type="object" required=false description="Filters specific to the order as listed on IPFS." /%}
       {% preview-object-item name="filter.order.type" type="string" required=false description="Filter by the order type." %}
         {% preview-object-value name="sell" description="Filter by offers in the sell category." /%}
         {% preview-object-value name="buy" description="Filter by offers in the buy category." /%}
       {% /preview-object-item %}
+    {% /preview-object %}

+    {% preview-object title="Response" %}
+      {% preview-object-item name="offers" type="Offer[]" type-link="#offer" description="List of offers." /%}
+    {% /preview-object %}

+  {% /preview-section %}

+  {% preview-section %}

+    ```bash {% preview=true %}
+    $ sado orderbook offers <address>
+    ```

+    {% preview-object title="Parameters" %}
+      {% preview-object-item name="address" type="string" required=true description="Address to retrieve offers for." /%}
+      {% preview-object-item name="--status" type="string" required=false description="Filter result based on the status of the offer." %}
+        {% preview-object-value name="pending" description="Offers which is still awaiting resolution through rejection or completion." /%}
+        {% preview-object-value name="rejected" description="Offers which was rejected by the sado protocol." /%}
+        {% preview-object-value name="completed" description="Offers which has been successfully completed." /%}
+      {% /preview-object-item %}
+      {% preview-object-item name="--type" type="string" required=false description="Filter by the order type the offer is connected to." %}
+        {% preview-object-value name="sell" description="Filter by offers in the sell category." /%}
+        {% preview-object-value name="buy" description="Filter by offers in the buy category." /%}
+      {% /preview-object-item %}